 “The Lord does not look at the things people look at.
 People look at the outward appearance, but the Lord looks at the heart.”
 Samuel 16v7

-I hope that one day instead of seeing Sam’s frailty and seemingly physical imperfections, I go to an ornate church and I’m approached by a kind person keen to pray for me.
+I hope that one day instead of seeing my son’s frailty and seemingly physical imperfections, I go to an ornate church and I’m approached by a kind person keen to pray for me.
 That someone sees past my working legs and capable arms to realise that I am the one most in need of prayer for my breaking heart and spluttering spiritual health.

 If you pray for my son, thank you.
 Keep in mind though that he doesn’t need forgiveness and spiritually wholeness, it’s the rest of us that do.